jasalgad/date_a_scientist/GitHub/GitHubCODECADEMY/OKCupid-Date-A-Scientist-Starter/README.md

 CONCLUSIONS:

 The data is highly useful for making predictions.
-However, to accurately predict "religion," it is essential to properly vectorize the union of words in the variables' comments to achieve accurate emotive translation for machine learning.
+However, to accurately max prediction rate," it is essential to carefully select the features that will be studied in the model.

 Our analysis reveals that 50% of the individuals are single, unemployed, and aged between 25 and 45.
 The average income is approximately €57,362, and the majority are men.